Niger offers cash reward to help eradicate Guinea worm

 Though it once afflicted around 3.5 million people annually across Asia and Africa, according to the U.S.-based Carter Center, Guinea worm disease is now on the verge of being eradicated worldwide.

-Niger had been due to join the list of countries free from the disease last year before an influx of some 60,000 refugees fleeing fighting in neighboring Mali where the parasite is present.
+Niger had been due to join the list of countries free from the disease last year before an influx of some 60,000 refugees fleeing fighting in neighbouring Mali where the parasite is present.

 Anyone reporting a case of Guinea worm, confirmed as such by health authorities, would be offered a reward of 20,000 CFA francs ($39.58).